SCI - People

 Chau-Wai Wong

-Chau-Wai Wong is an Assistant Professor with the ECE Department and the Forensic Sciences Cluster, North Carolina State University.
+Chau-Wai Wong is an Associate Professor with the ECE Department and the Forensic Sciences Cluster, North Carolina State University.
 Before joining NC State, he was a Data Scientist with Origin Wireless, Inc., Maryland.
 Dr. Wong works on forensics and privacy problems through the lens of signal processing and statistics.
-His group's recent projects include: i) authenticating physical objects using unclonable microscopic structures acquired by consumer cameras, ii) time and geolocation identification using a power-network signature naturally embedded in multimedia recordings, and iii) federated (machine) learning for improving generalizability without sacrificing the data privacy of a user/organization.
-He was involved in organizing the third edition of the IEEE Signal Processing Cup in 2016 on electric network frequency forensics.
+His research interests include machine learning, multimedia forensics, signal and image processing, data analytics, and video coding, with a recent focus on federated learning and generative models.
 Dr. Wong received his B.Eng. and M.Phil. from The Hong Kong Polytechnic University and his PhD from the University of Maryland, College Park.

 Affiliated Faculty